Air quality oversight at Hanford

 - Benton Clean Air Agency regulates asbestos and outdoor burning.

 Staff member changes filters and checks air monitoring equipment.

-- It provides all of the air pollution control requirements that apply to the source (e.g., Hanford).
+- The AOP provides all of the air pollution control requirements that apply to the source (e.g., Hanford).

-- The AOP makes the terms of the permit federally enforceable.
+- It makes the terms of the permit federally enforceable.

-- It requires the U.S. Dept. of Energy to issue regular reports on how it is tracking its emissions and controls being used to limit emissions.
+- It requires the U.S. Dept. of Energy to issue regular reports on emissions tracking and the controls used to limit emissions.

 - Energy is required to certify that it meets the air requirements in the Hanford AOP.

-Although we maintain the single, umbrella air quality permit, we partner with the other agencies for enforcement of air quality.
+Although we maintain the single umbrella air quality permit, we partner with the other agencies for enforcing air quality.
 The goal is to oversee that the state's residents and all wildlife are shielded from releases of radiation, asbestos, and toxic chemicals into the air.

 Professional Engineer, Waste Management Section